iPatulea/listing_api/README.md

 ## Intro

-The core concept of Beyond Pricing is a `Listing` - for example, an apartment on Airbnb or HomeAway.
+The core concept of a Listing Website is a `Listing` - for example, an apartment on Airbnb or HomeAway.

 The `Listing` entity carries a certain number of information about the property (title, market, etc) and has a `Calendar` to carry prices and availability.